 This article originally appeared on The Wanderer.

-Almost everyone knows about the Arctic these days, thanks to the combined forces of the BBC and David Attenborough.
+Almost everyone’s familiar with the Arctic these days, thanks to the combined forces of the BBC and David Attenborough.
 We’ve all seen those images of polar bears hunting across the sea ice, or cute ringed seal pups taking their first dive into the water.

 But what is it really like to journey to the frigid north?
 While we often associate polar adventures with rugged explorers, frost bite and questionable food, the truth is that an Arctic expedition doesn’t mean roughing it.

-Here’s what to expect aboard an Arctic adventure
+Here’s what to expect on an Arctic adventure

 1. Be ready for wildlife to appear at a moment’s notice

 Each Arctic expedition is inevitably bound by the unexpected.
 The itinerary is dependent on the ebb of the tide, the growth and retreat of sea ice, and random encounters with wildlife – especially in summer, when around-the-clock daylight means a sighting can happen at anytime.
 You never know when a polar bear might decide to turn up for dinner, an orca could pop up alongside the ship, or a herd of reindeer might patiently watch you drift by while they chew cud.
 Your best tactic is to always keep your camera and jacket nearby, just in case a surprise visitor makes an appearance.

 2. Gain a new appreciation for our environment